 - Comic Trio: With Maurice and Mort; he's The Leader.

 - Department of Redundancy Department: Part of King Julien's regular speech pattern.

-- Distressed Dude: He's this twice: once with a feral Marlene and once with Savio the boa and once with the Red Squirrel.
+- Distressed Dude: He's this thrice: once with a feral Marlene, once with Savio the boa and once with the Red Squirrel.

 - Evil Laugh: Not as amazing as other Nicktoons, but pretty close.
 Usually Played for Laughs, much like most of the tropes on this page.

 - Fat and Skinny: Skinny Julien is the silly one, and fat Maurice is the Straight Man.

 - Flanderization: A bit more of a Jerk Ass than in the movies, but he still has his moments (such as saving Skipper's life in one episode).
 His dialect is also noticeably stronger.

 - Friendly Enemy: To Skipper.
 The two spend most of their shared screentime arguing and generally being annoyed by each other, but Skipper will go out of his way to help Julien, and Julien has gone to Skipper to have his problems fixed.
 They were actually mistaken as 'BFF's by Skipper's Arch-Nemesis Dr. Blowhole... and the other penguins said he had a point.Julien: So I face danger and the adventure of a lifetime and nobody will ever know about it?!Skipper: Welcome to my world.
 That makes you an honorary penguin.Julien: Does that mean I am your BFF?Skipper: Eehh... we'll keep that code on the QT.

 - Fun Personified: He's the master of boogies, singing and parties.

 - I Am Not Weasel: In one episode, he tries to tell a Crazy Cat Lady that he is not a kitty.